Noise regulation: Construction

 This provision can be both a subjective immission control and an objective emission control.
-Normally there are daily curfews and in some case weekend curfews.
+Normally there are daily curfews and in some cases weekend curfews.
 The subjective aspect is to prevent noise disturbance in the adjacent community.
 The objective aspect is to control the sound output of specific machines.
-There are four major sources of site noise: (1) direct sound from continually operating equipment such as air compressors; (2) intermittent sound from equipment such as jack hammers;(3)backup alarms; and (4) hauling equipment such as trucks.
+There are four major sources of site noise: (1) direct sound from continually operating equipment such as air compressors; (2) intermittent sound from equipment such as jack hammers;(3) backup alarms; and (4) hauling equipment such as trucks.
 Air compressor noise is regulated by CFR 204 and backup alarms are regulated by CFR 1926.
 Boston, MA(Section 16–26.4) permits construction on weekdays between 7 am and 6 pm.
 Madison, WI (Chapter 24.08) limits sound levels to 88 dB(A) at 50 Feet.
 Miami, FL (Section 36-6) considers the noise a noise disturbance if it occurs between 6 pm and 8 am during the week and any time on Sunday.
 Dallas, TX (Section 30-2 (9)) permits construction in residential zones from 7 am to 7 pm on weekdays, from 9 am to 7 pm on Saturdays and Holidays, and prohibits construction on Sundays.
 Albuquerque, New Mexico (Section 9-9-8) has a more complex control.
-It prohibits construction and demolition within 500 feet of noise sensitive properties (residences included) if the equipment sound control devices are less effective than the original equipment and if noise mitigation measures are not used when the levels exceed 90 dB (weighting not specified) or more than 80 dB during the day for three days.
+It prohibits construction and demolition within 500 feet of noise-sensitive properties (residences included) if the equipment sound control devices are less effective than the original equipment and if noise mitigation measures are not used when the levels exceed 90 dB (weighting not specified) or more than 80 dB during the day for three days.

 Domestic and commercial power tools

 This provision is a subjective immission control with a curfew.
 It is used in residential zones as well as in commercial areas abutting residential zones.
 Portland, OR (Title 18.10.030) has several ways to handle these tools.
 They separate outdoor and indoor use to different maximum levels at the property line.
-They have a night curfew and separate 5 HP tools from higher powered tools.
+They have a night curfew and separate 5 HP tools from higher-powered tools.
 Madison WI (Chapter 24.08) has similar HP restrictions.
-Albuquerque, NM (Title 9-9-7) restricts locations to more than 500 feet from residential and noise sensitive zones.
+Albuquerque, NM (Title 9-9-7) restricts locations to more than 500 feet from residential and noise-sensitive zones.
 Dallas, TX(Sec.
 30-2) exempts lawn maintenance tools during daylight hours.
 Green Bay, WI (Subchapter II – 27.201) exempts snow removal tools.